BhaskarJoshi-01/C-Shell/READme.md

 Files are as shown below ( and so are most of the commands !! ) :
-1. main.c : It contains int main(),getdir() and print_promt() functions with various colours function.
+1. main.c :

+    It contains int main(),getdir() and print_promt() functions with various colours function.
 The concept is calling print_prompt() function to display the username and host with current directory and it then takes input form the user it then calls cmdhandle.c.
-The signal for ctrl+c , ctrl+z ,ctrl+\ are also handled such that the terminal does not closes.The exit codes for bonus 2 are also implemented here before the print_prompt with the help of global variable exit_status (exst).
+The signal for ctrl+c , ctrl+z ,ctrl+\ are also handled such that the terminal does not closes.The exit codes  are also implemented here before the print_prompt with the help of global variable exit_status (exst).

-2. cmdhandle.c : it has splitcmd() to split command into tokens having semicolon, splitargs() to seperate and store the arguments , execute() is to call built in command , checkand() is for checking if command contains & or not and finally commandexec() which is used to execute above functions.
+2. cmdhandle.c :

+    It has splitcmd() to split command into tokens having semicolon.

+    splitargs() to seperate and store the arguments .

+    execute() is to call built in command . checkand() is for checking if command contains & or not and finally commandexec() which is used to execute above functions.

     I am also checking @ and $ through checklogical().

+3. cd.c :

-3. cd.c :it implemends cd and it also executes cd -,cd ~
+    It implemends cd and it also executes cd -,cd ~, cd . and cd ..

-4. pwd.c : it implemends pwd command
+4. pwd.c :

+    It  has the implemendation of  pwd command

-5. pinfo.c : it implemends pinfo and prints processes related to shell
+5. pinfo.c :

+    it implemends pinfo and prints processes related to shell

-6. ls.c : really lengthy and most complex part of the code which took  days to debug and correct. it has ls function , filter and get_printinfo() . ls basically raises flags for -l , -a , -la/-al and displays total block of 1024 bytes occupied by the directory in corresponding colours and well spaced.
+6. ls.c :

+    It has ls function , filter and get_printinfo() . ls basically raises flags for -l , -a , -la/-al and displays total block of 1024 bytes occupied by the directory in corresponding colours and well spaced.

-7. echo.c : it implemends echo functions just does the things.
+7. echo.c :

+    It implemends echo functions just does the things.

 8. history.c : it stores history of 20 commands and prints 10 at a time if no argument is specified and prints desired history if argument is less than 20 . if argument is greater than 20 then it just loops over the 20 commands stored.